prysmaticlabs/documentation/website/docs/prysm-usage/web-interface.md

 ## Step 3: Create a wallet

-The Prysm web interface will open in your default browser automatically, and you can then navigate to the create a wallet page.
+The Prysm web interface will open in your default browser automatically, and you can then navigate to the Create a Wallet page.

 ![Onboarding](/img/createawallet.png "Create a Wallet")